stephensanwo/devblog/cl65d4yfl0290glnv11v8a1l6.md

-## Part 2 - How to Build a Chat Server with Python, FastAPI and WebSockets
+## Build a Fullstack AI Chatbot with Redis, React, FastAPI and GPT - Part 2

 In this section, we will build the chat server using FastAPI to communicate with the user.
 We will use WebSockets to ensure bi-directional communication between the client and server so that we can send responses to the user in real-time.